68kPoker/CodeBase/README.md

 They have been put into separate directories.
 The next step will be to get the code up and running.

+# Note (29.05.2021):

+I have managed to prepare Notes on API used by the game.
+It describes the functions provided by source files.
+It is divided into General and Game specific notes.

 It consists of various interesting engine features:
 - Fast and smooth animation with double-buffering and video coprocessor sync,
 - Direct usage of graphics blitter coprocessor for fast drawing operations,